blaiddyd/Food-Blog/README.md

 # Food-Blog
-A static blog used for the purpose of reviewing restaurants
+A Django blog used for the purpose of reviewing restaurants